 29th May, 2.30pm

 Magdalena Zernicka-Goetz is a Professor of Mammalian Development and Stem Cell Biology at the University of Cambridge.
-Her passion lies in understanding how cells decided their fate for the very first time and how embryos build their architecture.
+Her passion lies in understanding how cells decide their fate for the very first time and how embryos build their architecture.
 This passion allowed her and her team to reveal the remarkable self-organising properties of human embryos, pioneering the way for future studies of human and mouse embryogenesis.
 Her talk will describe that work and the ethical issues it raises about embryo research.

 The Reverend Alasdair Coles, Professor of Neuroimmunology